DafOwen/EnergyIOT/README.md

 __EnergyIOTOverride__

-Http Trigger: To insert an "Override" which stops the On/Off triggers from running for a while.
+Http Trigger: To insert an "Override" which stops the On/Off triggers from running for a set interval or time.
 Useful to keep the sockets on if needed during higher prices.

+__EnergyIOTMode__

+Http Trigger: To set the mode - enable/disable some triggers, currently: Default, Away or Off.
+Useful for longer term than an Override.

 <br>